Editor’s note: This post was originally published on 12/1/17 and has been updated for accuracy and comprehension.

 Another good way of doing this is to share any qualifications or awards you have on your site.

-If you display them, along with your expert writing, readers will be able to see you really know what you're talking about.
+If you display them alongside your expert writing, readers will be able to see you know what you're talking about.

 Video is becoming more and more important when it comes to content creation.